AdobeDocs/commerce-operations.pt-BR/help/implementation-playbook/architecture/global-reference/composer/project-structure.md

    "magento-services/component-environment-fantasy-corp:dev-develop as 0.999"
    ```

-   A etapa anterior gera as seguintes linhas no `composer.json` arquivo:
+   A etapa anterior gera as seguintes linhas no arquivo `composer.json`:

    ```json
    "require": {